To really understand how consumer complaints work, you need to know Murphy’s Law.

 What if that doesn’t work?

-Sometimes, self-advocacy gets you nowhere.
+Sometimes, self-advocacy gets you nowhere, as it did for this unfortunate Sony laptop owner.
 Then, you need a strategy with a little more impact.

 Case in point: our recent problems with the Better Business Bureau.
 You’ll recall that after we erroneously received an F rating with the BBB, I tried unsuccessfully to negotiate the removal of the bad grade.
 I was patient and I was polite, but in the grade stuck.